MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 I have many plans, but the biggest undertakings will be:
 - Supporting Windows and Mac
-- Outputting ARM and WASM machine code
+- Outputting ARM machine code
+- Outputting `.wasm` files, and making a demo for it
 - Outputting debug symbols again, so that grug files can be stepped through with a debugger

 Feel free to try out [the list of programs showcasing grug](https://github.com/MyNameIsTrez/grug/?tab=readme-ov-file#small-example-programs). :-)